-Each one of the five books of the Chumash has a unique central theme, be it the choosing of the Jewish nation, redemption, Torat kohanim or missed opportunities.
-A perusal of Sefer Devarim, both its law and narrative, will quickly reveal that the main message of this last book of Chumash is Moshe Rabbeinu preparing his beloved people for entry into the land of Israel - finally.
+Each one of the five books of the Chumash has a unique central theme, be it the choosing of the Jewish nation (Breisheet), redemption (Shemot), holiness and purity (Vayikra) or missed opportunities (Bamidbar).
+A perusal of Sefer Devarim, both its law and narrative, will quickly reveal that the main message of this last book of Chumash is Moshe Rabbeinu preparing his beloved people for entry into the Land of Israel.

 When given the opportunity to have the Temple saved, Rav Yochanan ben Zackai rejected that choice, deciding to establish a Jewish centre at Yavneh instead.
 He realized the Temple had become just some expensive stones and gold while Jewish society was rotting away and had to be "repaired".
 Similarly, Jewish tradition has little patience for messianic speculation and fervour.
 The messianic age is not the goal but the result of creating a model society.

 Our calendar is set up in such a way that we always begin the reading of Sefer Devarim during the week preceding Tisha B'Av.
 It is a blatant reminder that we have failed to live up to Moshe's instructions.
 Tisha B'Av began when the Jews of the Exodus put their faith in the meraglim instead of G-d.
 Tisha B'Av will become a time of joy and gladness when we follow the words of Isaiah - read as the last verse of the hafTarah on Shabbat; "Zion will be redeemed by justice and those that return to her by righteousness" (Yishayahu 1:27).